 Another furniture problem is PBDEs that companies are blending into the foam and other materials in furniture cushions or in car upholstery.
 PBDE exposure has been phased out in many states.
 IKEA has phased it out, so it’s perfectly understandable to ask your furniture salesman if the furniture you are purchasing has this toxin.
 Not all will know what you are talking about, but some should certainly know, depending on what area of the country you live in.
 It is best to avoid this by buying upholstery with removable covers and avoiding furniture treated with anti-stain chemicals.

 Speaking of stains, many of your conventional stain removing products are doing more harm than good.
 Most on the market have ingredients called “endocrine disrupters” or “hormone disrupters” which mimic estrogen in your body.
 As your doctor may have told you, estrogen imbalances can lead to breast cancer.
-You hear a lot about deodorant that is aluminum free, but what you don’t know is so many of the products you clean with are even worse than the aluminum deodorants!
+You hear a lot about deodorant that is aluminum-free, but what you don’t know is so many of the products you clean with are even worse than the aluminum deodorants!
 Now, I know you thought you were doing something good for your family, so don’t beat yourself up about it.
-Just replace those toxic chemicals with some toxic free natural cleaners and move on!
+Just replace those toxic chemicals with some toxic-free natural cleaners and move on!

 Let’s talk about BLEACH.
 Did you realize that for bleach to properly do its “job” it has to remain on the item you are disinfecting for 30 minutes?
 According to the Washington Toxics Coalition, this is how long it takes to kill bacteria and is not effective if the surface is dirty.
 To use bleach properly, one must first clean the surface and then disinfect it.

 Here’s a disheartening secret; if you are buying organic food, yet spraying a disinfectant in your home, you are contradicting your purpose.
 Of course, you want to keep your home clean but repeated exposure to these disinfectants is linked to a significantly higher cancer rate.
-Did you know that bacteria does not cause the common cold or flu?
+Did you know that bacteria do not cause the common cold or flu?
 Viruses are what cause these illnesses and antibacterial soap doesn’t kill viruses.
-Mind blown?

 This may sound over the top, but I shower BEFORE going to bed at night as opposed to when I get up.
 I like to be as clean as possible when I get between the sheets.
 Especially my feet, and my children all know that they are not allowed to sit on my bed unless they are wearing their pajamas.
 If you prefer to shower in the morning, at least wash your feet before getting in bed.
 I’ve seen people lay down on their bed with shoes on that I know they just walked through a gas station public restroom wearing.
-Can you imagine how much icky-stuff they just transferred to their bed?
+Can you imagine how much icky stuff they just transferred to their bed?
 Think about it.

-The last bedroom suggestion I’ll make is to burn soy, vegetable or beeswax based candles instead of the old paraffin wax petroleum by-product sludge candles.
+The last bedroom suggestion I’ll make is to burn soy, vegetable, or beeswax-based candles instead of the old paraffin wax petroleum by-product sludge candles.
 Believe it or not, when you burn those fancy candles you bought for $22 each, even though they smell nice you are releasing soot-laced with the chemical acrolein into the air of your home.
 YUCK!